 Four Models of Family Therapy

-Cognitive-behavioral approaches look at maladaptive behaviors, including the substance abuse, that are reinforced through family interactions.
-This approach to treatment works to change those dysfunctional behaviors by improving communication, problem-solving and coping skills.
+- Cognitive-Behavioral Approaches: Cognitive-behavioral approaches look at maladaptive behaviors—including the substance abuse—that are reinforced through family interactions.
+This approach to treatment works to change those dysfunctional behaviors by improving communication, problem-solving, and coping skills.

-Multidimensional family therapy integrates a number of techniques that place an emphasis on the complicated relationships between family members’ cognition, emotionality, behavior and environment.
+- Multidimensional Family Therapy: Multidimensional family therapy integrates a number of techniques that place an emphasis on the complicated relationships between family members’ cognition, emotionality, behavior, and environment.